tethysplatform/tethys/docs/recipes/create_new_page.rst

 .. tip::

-    For more details on navigating between pages in your app see the :ref:`navigation_buttons_recipe` recipe and :ref:`templating_api`.
+    For more details on navigating between pages in your app see the :ref:`Add Navigation Buttons Recipe <add_navigation_buttons_recipe>` recipe and :ref:`templating_api`.

     For more details templating a new page see the :ref:`templating_api`.